gocchionero/gaussian-calculator/README.md

 # Gaussian Calculator
-The Gaussian Calculator is a rudimentary C# implementation of the analytical framework of "functions of random variables" described in the article:
+The Gaussian Calculator is a rudimentary C# implementation of the analytical framework of "functions of random variables" described in this article:

 http://www.occhionero.info/opssp.aspx